 Mimico Waterfront Park

-Mimico Waterfront Park is a new park amenity on the Lake Ontario waterfront between Humber Bay Park West and Norris Crescent Parkette, within the City of Toronto.
-The implementation of this project included the creation of a section of the Waterfront Trail, cantilevered boardwalks, formation of a sheltered embayment, the installation of a sand dune feature and cobble beaches, landscaping, park lighting, as well as further enhancements to terrestrial and aquatic habitats.
-Funding of $18 million for this project is provided by Waterfront Toronto.
+Mimico Waterfront Park is a new park amenity on the Lake Ontario waterfront between Humber Bay Park West and Norris Crescent Parkette.
+The implementation of this project included the creation of 1.1 km section of new waterfront trail, cantilevered boardwalks, formation of a sheltered embayment, the installation of a sand dune feature and cobble beaches, landscaping, park lighting, as well as further enhancements to terrestrial and aquatic habitats.
+Funding of $18 million for this project was provided by Waterfront Toronto.

-Phase 1 included the creation of two small headlands, three cobble beaches and a rounded shoreline at the foot of Superior Avenue.
-A partly sheltered embayment, a boardwalk and a back dune feature at Amos Waites Park.
-Terrestrial and aquatic habitat enhancement work was also undertaken as part of Phase 1.
+Phase 1 which opened in 2008, begins at Norris Crescent Parkette and stretches east to Superior Avenue.
+Features include the creation of two small headlands, three cobble beaches and a rounded shoreline at the foot of Superior Avenue as well as a partly sheltered embayment, a boardwalk and a back dune feature at Amos Waites Park.
+Terrestrial and aquatic habitat enhancement work was also undertaken as part of this phase.

-Phase 2 works resulted in three sections of cantilevered boardwalk and a multi-use Waterfront Trail between Superior Avenue and Grand Harbour.
+Phase 2, recently opened in October 2012, begins at Superior Avenue and stretches east to Humber Bay Park West.
+The Phase 2 works resulted in three sections of cantilevered boardwalk and a multi-use waterfront trail between Superior Avenue and Grand Harbour.
 Additional activities included the creation of small pockets of wetland habitat between the boardwalk and shoreline, terrestrial and aquatic habitat enhancements, landscaping and park lighting.

 The objectives of the project were to resolve land ownership issues and remove physical barriers in order to create a safe and accessible waterfront.
 This project was a collaborative initiative to provide environmental, economic and social benefits to the Mimico community and the City of Toronto.